 You can use this as a guide,

-Once you have your persona and their needs, start brainstorming a list of potential keywords.
-This can be done with a mind map or just a simple list.
+Once you have your persona and their needs, brainstorm a list of potential keywords.
+It can be done with a mind map or just a simple list.

-You can ask your team members for help with this; ask them all ideas and questions that your target persona might have.
+You can ask your team members for help; ask them all ideas and questions your target persona might have.

 Review their blog post or check out their sitemap for content ideas.